Maria Tedeschi: Recognition

+She received the 2023 Career Award and the 2023 Literature Award from the Universum Academy University of Peace Switzerland.
 In 2024, Tedeschi was nominated for the Nobel Prize in Literature by Francesco Avolio, a linguistics professor at the University of L'Aquila.
 He described her as an author who "managed to address, with a decisive and never trivial style, crucial themes for humanity."

-Personal life

-Tedeschi currently lives in Sant'Antonio Abate, Naples with her husband Aldo and two children Domenico and Maria Grazia.